 Organizations should plan carefully their officer elections and transitions and should also include information within the club’s constitution which refers to how elections will take place (face to face, electronically, etc.) and who is permitted to vote and who cannot (coaches, student who is abroad, seniors, etc.).

 It is REQUIRED that all sports clubs conduct their officer elections no later than November 20th of each year.
 A representative from the Office of Recreation Services can be available to audit your election process and to count votes.
-It is also REQUIRED that all sports clubs follow a president-elect, pat president type of system which improves continuity for the organization.
+It is also REQUIRED that all sports clubs follow a president-elect, past president type of system which improves continuity for the organization.

 Here is an example of how the officer tenure would work after the November elections.